worldbank/GEEST/README.md

 **Aggregation**

 12. Navigate to and select the "Combine Classification" output raster file produced in **step 10**.
-This file path will be automatically populated if **step 10** what executed in the same work session.
+This file path will be automatically populated if **step 10** was executed in the same work session.

 13. Navigate to and select the aggregation input shapefile.
 This can be any polygon layer representing boundaries of interest for aggregation (e.g. municipal boundary layer)